“He was getting old, anyway.”

 Narila folded her arms, leaning against the gray wall.
 ‘The enemy is gaining footing.
 He’s not taking the cautions he used to.’

 She held her arms in front of her to form an X shape.
 ‘Indeed.’

-After a pause, in which they were both lost in thought, Temthael asked, ‘how many were found in the past century?’
+After a pause, in which they were both lost in thought, Temthael asked, ‘how many have been destroyed?’